FREQUENTLY ASKED QUESTIONS:

 "Does this thing have a The at the beginning of the title?"

 I'm gonna be honest, it doesn't, but it should.
-I didn't include a The to make it easier to Tweet and such (I also may have been influenced by the MacDermot/Guare musical), and I continue not to use the The, but I'm fine if people wanna stick it back in.
+I didn't include a The to make it easier to tweet and such (I also may have been influenced by the MacDermot/Guare musical), and I continue not to use the The, but I don't complain when people stick it back in.

 "Why did you decide to undertake this project—to actually write and post the script?"